 The School of Electrical and Computer Engineering at Georgia Tech offers some of the world’s most comprehensive educational and research programs for undergraduate and graduate students.
-Led by faculty at the top of their fields, ECE academics are augmented by research centers and labs that provide students with hands-on experience and by international programs that teach students how to succeed in the global high-tech marketplace.
+Our electrical and computer engineering academics are led by faculty at the top of their fields.
+You will gain hands-on experience in our research centers and labs, and learn to succeed in a global high-tech marketplacethrough our international programs.

 Where do you want to make change happen?

 Georgia Tech electrical and computer engineers are at the core of research and development for all current and future technologies.

 3D Printing | Cybersecurity | Satellite TV and Radio | Electric Cars | Solar Energy |

 Cloud Computing | Virtual Reality | High-speed Internet | Biotechnology |